gaosh/Structured-Bayesian-Pruning-pytorch/README.md

 # Structured-Bayesian-Pruning-pytorch
 pytorch implementation of [Structured Bayesian Pruning, NIPS17](https://arxiv.org/pdf/1705.07283.pdf).
 Authors of this paper provided [TensorFlow implementation](https://github.com/necludov/group-sparsity-sbp).
+This implementation is built on pytorch 0.4.

 Some preliminary results on MNIST: